alpacahq/alpaca-docs/content/docs/broker-api-guide/alpaca-api.md

 bookHidden: false
 weight: 2
 title: Alpaca's API
-bookToC: false
 ---

+# Alpaca API Overview

 ## Audience

 This document is written primarily about our Broker API built for developers and product owners who build investment products and brokerage services.
-If you are a retail or institutional trader who aims to invest your own fund, please read the Trading API document.
+If you are a retail or institutional trader who aims to invest your own fund, please read the [Trading API documentation](https://alpaca.markets/docs/).

 ## Why API